House to Home

 Turn a house into a home

-Our flagship program “From House to Home“ furnishes homes for refugees and asylum seekers and survivors of domestic violence, according to individual needs and preferences by facilitating the re-homing of household goods, furniture and appliances, and help turn a ‘house’ into a ‘home’.
+Our flagship program “From House to Home“ furnishes homes for refugees and asylum seekers, survivors of domestic violence, those who have been homeless and others most in need in our community.
+We do this according to individual needs and preferences by facilitating the re-homing of household goods, furniture and appliances, and help turn a ‘house’ into a ‘home.’

 The House to Home program is a win for the environment, a win for the community and a cost saving for the Government.

-The Bower partners with humanitarian service organisations in identifying the needs of refugees and survivors of domestic violence for household items.
-Caseworkers from these organisations refer asylum seekers and survivors of domestic violence to the Bower stores with a “gift certificate” to select and collect at no cost the items that suit their individual needs and preferences.
+The Bower partners with humanitarian service organisations in identifying the needs of refugees, survivors of domestic violence and those previously homeless to outfit their accommodation for household items.
+Caseworkers from these service organisations refer asylum seekers and survivors of domestic violence to the Bower stores with a “gift certificate” to select and collect at no cost the items that suit their individual needs and preferences.
 The Bower will source, collect and deliver those items at no cost to the individuals.

-Based on the average price for goods in our store we can furnish a full house for a family of 4 (2 adults and 2 children) for $1000 – see breakdown of prices below.
+Based on the average price for goods in our store we can furnish a full house for a family for $1000 or up to $1500 depending on the size of the family– see breakdown of prices below.

 Subsidised Goods Fund